What is a Project Management Tool?

 - Planning and monitoring of activities: divide the project into several stages, coordinate the tasks assigned, set a timeline, etc.

-- Cost control: purchase of equipment, human resources budget, alerts on a risk of budget drift
+- Cost control: purchase of equipment, human resources budget, alerts on the risk of budget drift

 - Collaboration and information flow management: data sharing, tracking summary, possible alerts etc.